AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/recipes.md

 ---
-title: Adobe Sign Tutorials
+title: Use Case Recipes
-description: Use Case Recipes
+description: Learn how to set up these e-signature use cases.
 feature: tutorial
 topics: Use Case Recipes
 audience: User